OurServings/cereals/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

+# Cereal

+Based on "Create an NPM Package" at https://github.com/vanHeemstraSystems/create-an-npm-package

 # TSDX React w/ Storybook User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.